 When my critics such as Hall of Famer make such statements as

 When a class has 9000 lines, it is guaranteed to have more than one responsibility they are basing this assumption on size instead of substance.
 There is no limit to the size of a class, either abstract or concrete.
 The only deciding factor is called cohesion, and that requires a modicum of intelligence that goes beyond the ability to count higher than ten without having to take your shoes and socks off.
 My architecture, as shown in Figure 1, is based on a reasonable and moderate interpretation of SRP where the logic has been separated into a Model, View, Controller and DAO.
-My so-called GOD class is an abstract class which is inherited by every Model, and which contains all the methods necessary to handle the communication from the Controller or to the DAO.
+My so-called GOD class is an abstract class which is inherited by every Model, and which contains all the methods necessary to handle the communication from the Controller, to the DAO, and everything in between.
 There is absolutely no program logic in the Model which belongs in the Controller, View or DAO, so any accusation that it breaks SRP is completely bogus.
 Unless of course, you have a perverted and extreme interpretation of SRP, which I do not.

 When my critics make such statements as